Elementary Block Admittance

 1:00pm-3:00pm Methods Courses Methods Courses Methods Courses Practicum from *1:00pm-3:30pm

 Besides the five elementary methods courses, you will be spending time in three different practicum settings throughout the semester to give you diverse teaching experiences.
+Your practicum placement will be assigned by the block professors the first week of the semester.
 These practicum experiences are required to pass the elementary block courses.
 Practicum is a service-learning experience, so practicum students cannot be paid for time spent in the schools.
 You will plan and teach lessons, supervise children, and learn from your mentor teachers in different practicum settings.

 1. Iron County School District